4d/docs/website/translated_docs/es/ORDA/ordaClasses.md

 - You cannot instantiate a data model class object with the `new()` keyword (an error is returned).
 You must use a regular method as listed in the [`Instantiated by` column of the ORDA class table](#architecture).

 - You cannot override a native ORDA class function from the **`4D`** [class store](Concepts/classes.md#class-stores) with a data model user class function.

+### Preemptive execution

+When compiled, data model class functions are executed:

+- in **preemptive or cooperative processes** (depending on the calling process) in single-user applications,
+- in **preemptive processes** in client/server applications (except if the [`local`](#local-functions) keyword is used, in which case it depends on the calling process like in single-user).

+If your project is designed to run in client/server, make sure your data model class function code is thread-safe.
+If thread-unsafe code is called, an error will be thrown at runtime (no error will be thrown at compilation time since cooperative execution is supported in single-user applications).

 ## Atributos calculados